rodrigoadj/rodrigoadj/README.md

 <h1> Hi 👋, I'm Rodrigo - Olá eu sou Rodrigo </h1>
 <h3> I am currently a game developer studying Digital Games at the Federal Institute of Bahia (IFBA).
 I have experience with software such as Unity, Blender, and Inkscape.
-I also have some skills in 3D and 2D animation, Godot, vector art, and Reaper for sound editing.
+I also have some skills in Python, 3D and 2D animation, Godot, Vector Art, and Reaper for Sound Editing.
 My English is basic (it’s important to emphasize this), but I am studying it daily. <h3/>

 - 🌍 Nationality: Brazilian/Brasileiro